Meisaka/trillek-client-ui/README.md

 If you have a build up of build artefacts, such as images that are no longer found within the source, you can remove them by executing `grunt clean`.
 This will remove the entirety of `./build/assets`.

+## Documentation

+When you execute `grunt` or `grunt jsdoc` the inline [JSDoc][] comments within the source code will be parsed and turned into HTML.
+You can then view that documentation by loading the pages stored within the `doc` directory.

 ## Contributing

 ### JavaScript